cochranfilms/cochran-job-listings/CLEANUP_SYSTEM_README.md

 ### Firestore Integration Notes
 - 2025-08-20 — `index.html` job filter derived-title fix: keep this logic when refactoring.
 The filter must derive a job title from multiple fields and only exclude rows that clearly look like applicant submissions.
 Do not revert to `job.title`-only checks.

+- 2025-08-20 — User portal should reuse the default Firebase app session.
+Do not spin up a separate named app (e.g., `'user-portal'`) in `user-portal.html`; call `FirebaseConfig.waitForInit()` and use `FirebaseConfig.auth`/`getFirestore()`.
+This avoids cross-tab/session fragmentation and ensures `onAuthStateChanged` reflects the existing login.

 ### 2025-08-19 — Remove legacy Quick Actions (Admin)

 - The legacy Quick Actions UI and handlers have been removed from `admin-dashboard.html` to reduce surface area and eliminate deprecated flows.